beezy-dev/verbose-couscous/docs/community/k8s-secrets.md

     While encrypting the data at the disk/file system level will protect any CRUD operations on the etcd content being written on disk, it will not protect against unauthorized etcd client access.

-    Therefore, both options needs to be implemented to reduce the blast radius from security standpoint.
-An "Encrypt-All" request for enhancement would be required to provide full protection.
+    **Therefore, both options needs to be implemented to reduce the blast radius from security standpoint An "Encrypt-All" request for enhancement would be required to provide full protection.**

 ### Manifest